Local Nature Recovery Strategies are an England-wide system of spatial strategies

 Wild Oxfordshire are an active member of the Data & Evidence Working Group for the LNRS.

-We already have some excellent baseline evidence data.
-Although these will need reviewing in light of the DEFRA guidance, they put Oxfordshire in a great position to start work on the NRS.
+We already have some excellent baseline evidence data which put Oxfordshire in a great position to start work on the NRS.
 The baseline evidence base we have includes:

 Oxfordshire State of Nature – This report is a comprehensive review of Oxfordshire’s Wildlife and provides vital baseline data.
 Over 60 species experts and over 40 environmental organisations contributed data sets and volunteer hours into the report, which highlights the natural jewels in Oxfordshire’s crown and considers what is currently being done, and what could be done better in future.